zulonas/pimatic-dock/README.md

 # Docker env for Pimatic

 Simple docker environment for [Pimatic](https://github.com/pimatic/pimatic).
-This setup should work fine on Linux and maybe MAC OS.
-Sadly, Windows docker don't have capabilities to mount USB devices.
+This should work on Linux and maybe on MacOS.
+However, Windows docker don't have capabilities to mount USB devices.

 ## Setup
 Open `docker-compose.yml` and remap USB devices if necessary.